AtharvaD7/AtharvaD7/README.md

-# 💫 About Me:
+# 💼 About Me:
-💼 About Me<br><br>👨‍💻 Full-stack developer with strong interest in AI-powered applications  <br>⚡ Skilled in modern web technologies and backend development  <br>📈 Focused on building performant, user-centric products  <br>🌍 Open to internships, collaborations, and new opportunities
+<br><br>👨‍💻 Full-stack developer with strong interest in AI-powered applications  <br>⚡ Skilled in modern web technologies and backend development  <br>📈 Focused on building performant, user-centric products  <br>🌍 Open to internships, collaborations, and new opportunities

 ## 🌐 Socials: